tommybaw/Python-API-Guide/README.md

 ----
 ## Homework 3: Importing multiple records

+You now know how to send one data point.
+How do you send more than that?

+**Task:**

 Send multiple records to the RJMetrics API using a for loop.
 For example, something like this: